theREALdebater/eclat/doc/eclat/building.md

-In this example, the module has the name `acme.fgs.gat` (which, in the fictional universe of our examples, stands for a company named Acme, Faculty of Geological Sciences, Geological Analysis Tools).
+In this example, the module has the name `ACME.FGS.GAT` (which, in the fictional universe of our examples, stands for a company named ACME, Faculty of Geological Sciences, Geological Analysis Tools).

 .....